 Educational Access in Santa Clara County

-Seventy-five percent of the survey respondents have children under 18 in school.
-Over 70% of these parents would prefer school instruction offered in both English and their native language, while fewer respondents prefer their children to be taught exclusively in English.
-The most frequently used services at school were lunch and breakfast programs and parent meetings.
-About one quarter of the respondents said they were using counseling services or after school activities and 39% tutoring programs.
-Only 19% of parents reported getting information from their children's schools in a language they understand.
-About 14% reported that their children were using on-site child care.
+Almost half of the survey respondents had children under 18 in school.
+If they had options, these parents would prefer that school instruction were offered in both English and Farsi (61%).
+Only 17% of the respondents would like their children to be taught exclusively in English.
+These Iranian parents reported receiving various services at school.
+The most frequently used services were related to school lunch and breakfast programs, and after-school activities.
+Almost 28% said they participated in parent meetings and 11% said that they were using homework centers.
+Only 6 % of parents reported that they were getting information from their children’s school in a language they understand.
+As reported by the parents 11% of their children were using on-site child care.

-Only 2% of the survey respondents reported that they were naturalized U.S. citizens.
-Most Bosnian Americans are permanent residents.
-Those who were not U.S. citizens reported that they needed the following help: legal advice (45%), disability waiver information, (36%), citizenship classes (32%), help with filling out the application or paying or waiving the $250 INS fee (23%), and English literacy classes in their own language (21%).
+Three out of every 10 public assistance recipients reported that they were naturalized U.S. citizens.
+Of those who were not U.S. citizens, it was most often reported that they needed the following help: citizenship classes (46%), legal advice (43%), help with filling out the application (43%), disability waiver information (38%), English literacy classes in their own language (24%), and paying or waiving the $250 INS fee (22%).

 |Email your comments to:

 | Home | About Us |

 | Bridging Borders | ESL Class Search |